-Robert Cortez has completed post-production of Visitors Only, for which the Foundation is an Executive Producer.
-Visitors Only will be submitted to fifteen film festivals in 2017 and 2018, starting with Worldfest in Houston this April.
+Tranquilo Way: Robert Cortez has completed post-production of Visitors Only, for which the Foundation is an Executive Producer.
+Visitors Only won a Gold Rami for Suspense/Thriller at the 2017 Houston International Independent Film Festival.
+It will be submitted to additional film festivals in 2017 and 2018.
+(Read the team's comments regarding impact of the Foundation grants.)

 In October, the Foundation made an Executive Producer-level grant of $2500 to Tranquilo Way (Geraldo Olivo and Robert Cortez) to finance their short film, Visitors Only, that is being made in Houston this Fall.
 Visitors Only will be submitted to multiple film festivals in 2017.

 In January, we issued a follow-up grant of $500 to Gin & Tonic Films (Gin Yu and Alex Hall), 2015 grantees, to support production costs for their short film Four or More that was successfully financed via Kickstarter.
-Four or More will screen on Monday 28 Nov 2016 at the Cafe Brasil at 2604 Dunlavy in Houston.
+(Read the team's comments regarding impact of the Foundation grants.)

 In August 2015, the Foundation started operations by awarding its first block of grants and producing its first fundraising benefit event, Skye Fest 2015, held in conjunction with the 2015 Houston 48 Hour Film Project (48HFP).